 environment with daily one-on-one instruction that allows students

 to experience success and develop important social and academic

-Click here for information about summer hours and to learn more about setting up an appointment with our Student Services Coordinator!
+Call 269-323-6769 to set up an appointment with a Student Services Coordinator!
 Don't wait; the choices you make today have the ability to impact all of your tomorrows!